falcosecurity/falco-website/content/en/about/why-falco.md

 <hr class="w-100 my-4"/>

 ##### Simplifies Compliance & Auditing
-By using the same language to define all security policies and alerts, it becomes easier to demonstrate compliance with regulations and standards.
-This is because it is easier to track changes to the policies, identify potential security gaps, and show how security incidents were handled.
+Falco's rules language can also be used to alert on compliance violations, such as detecting unauthorized changes to files under PCI/DSS.
+As a result, it becomes easier to demonstrate compliance with regulations and standards.
 To better understand how Falco can be used for meeting regulatory compliance in cloud-native environments, check out this [video](https://youtu.be/qce3h0II4yw?t=143).

 {{< /blocks/content >}}